-We are Infertility/Reproductive Endocrinology Specialists.
-If you have a specialist co-pay/co-insurance or if the deductible has not been met on your policy, you will need to be prepared to pay this amount for covered expenses.
+The physicians of The Reproductive Medicine Group are Infertility/Reproductive Endocrinology Specialists.
+If you have a specialist co-pay/co-insurance or if the deductible has not been met on your policy, you will need to pay this amount for covered expenses.

-It is our greatest desire to help you overcome your infertility with the least amount of stress possible.
-Nevertheless, we can not code evaluation or treatment of infertility under alternative diagnostic codes as that would be insurance fraud.
+It is our desire to help you overcome your fertility issues with the least amount of stress possible.
+Even so, we cannot code evaluation or fertility treatments under alternative diagnostic codes as that would be insurance fraud.
 Please do not place our office staff or physicians in the unfair position of having to decline a request to provide false information to your insurance company.

 If you are being seen by our physicians for non-infertility medical issues (endometriosis, recurrent pregnancy loss or other reproductive endocrine health concerns) your diagnostic code will indicate this information.

-If your insurance company does not provide fertility benefits, options do exist for financing your fertility evaluation and treatment.
+If your insurance company does not provide fertility benefits, options do exist for fertility financing.
 Please refer to the Financial Assistance section on our website for more information on these programs.